 - make sure both parties are satisfied with the ring,

-- you don’t finance it with high-cost debt (no credit cards, please), and
+- don’t finance it with high-cost debt (no credit cards, please), and

 - it will last a lifetime.

 If it takes 3 months of gross pay to meet the grade, then let it be.
-Look online at retailers like James Allen or try to find a reputable broker in your area.
+Look online at a retailer like James Allen or try to find a reputable broker in your area.
 Both options could lead to some real savings on your best engagement ring.